 Graduates of Master of Accountancy (MAcc) program are well prepared to become CPAs.
 The program's unique blend of courses provides a wealth of practical job-related knowledge as well as the in-depth topic coverage needed to successfully sit for the national Uniform CPA Examination.
-Use of a master’s program to prepare for the CPA exam greatly enhances a student’s mobility, as 48 states require at least 150 semester hours of education to be licensed as a CPA.
+Use of a master’s program to prepare for the CPA exam greatly enhances a student’s mobility, as most states require 150 semester hours of education to be licensed as a CPA.

 The MAcc Program consists of 30 semester hours of coursework.
 It can be completed in one year of full-time study.
 Many of our students choose to pursue the program on a part-time basis because of employment or family situations.
-To facilitate part-time study, we offer most of our graduate courses in the evening or late afternoon.

 Careers in Accounting